 (d)(2) attorney-client privilege, work-product privilege and similar professional privileges.

 (f) Requirements for licensure.
-Every person licensed to practice as a Foreign Legal Consultant:
+Every person licensed to practice as a Foreign Legal Consultant must:

-(f)(1) prior to receiving a license to practice as a Foreign Legal Consultant, shall attend the Bar’s OPC ethics school;
+(f)(1) attend the OPC ethics school before receiving a license to practice as a Foreign Legal Consultant, and;

-(f)(2) shall execute and file with the Bar, in such form and manner as the Supreme Court may prescribe:
+(f)(2) must execute and file with the Bar, in such form and manner as the Supreme Court may prescribe:

-(f)(2)(A) her or his understanding of, and commitment to observe, the Utah Rules of Professional Conduct and the other rules adopted by the Supreme Court, and to the extent applicable to the legal services authorized under paragraph (c) of this rule;
+(f)(2)(A) their understanding of, and commitment to observe, the Utah Rules of Professional Conduct and the other rules adopted by the Supreme Court, and to the extent applicable to the legal services authorized under paragraph (c) of this rule;

-(f)(2)(B) written notice to the OPC of any change in her or his membership status, good standing or authorization to practice law in any jurisdiction where licensed, including the commencement of all formal disciplinary proceedings and of all final disciplinary actions taken in any other jurisdiction.
+(f)(2)(B) written notice to the OPC of any change in the Foreign Legal Consultant’s membership status, good standing, or authorization to practice law in any jurisdiction where licensed, including the commencement of all formal disciplinary proceedings and of all final disciplinary actions taken in any other jurisdiction.

 (g) License fees.
-A person licensed as a Foreign Legal Consultant shall pay annual license fees which shall be equal to the fees required to be paid by a member of the Bar on Active status.
+A person licensed as a Foreign Legal Consultant must pay annual license fees equal to the fees paid by a member of the Bar on Active status.

 (h) Revocation of license.
-In the event that a person licensed as a Foreign Legal Consultant no longer meets the requirements for licensure set forth in paragraph (a) or (g), her or his license shall be revoked following the procedures set forth in Chapter 14, Article 5, Lawyer Discipline and Disability, and Article 6, Standards for Imposing Lawyer Sanctions.
+If a licensed Foreign Legal Consultant no longer meets the requirements for licensure set forth in paragraph (a) or (g), their license will be revoked following the procedures set forth in the Rules for Lawyer Discipline and Disability, and the Standards for Imposing Lawyer Sanctions.

 (i) Admission to Bar.
-In the event that a person licensed as a Foreign Legal Consultant is subsequently admitted as a member of the Bar under Chapter 14, Article 7, Admission to the Utah State Bar, the license granted to such person shall be deemed superseded by the license granted to such person to practice law as a member of the Bar supersedes the Foreign Legal Consultant license.
+If a Foreign Legal Consultant is subsequently admitted as a member of the Bar under Chapter 14, Article 7, Admission to the Utah State Bar, the license granted to such person to practice law as a member of the Bar supersedes the Foreign Legal Consultant license.